 Set up a merchant payment account

 Letting your customers pay through credit or debit cards can speed up payments significantly.
 Digital payment methods such as credit cards, mobile wallets, and online bank transfers make the payment process more convenient for your customers, which can result in faster transactions.
 Merchant accounts allow for next-day value for sales and services.
 Consider setting up an online payment portal on your website or sign up for a trusted third-party platform such as PayPal.
-Using secure, trusted platforms not only accelerates payments but also builds customer trust by providing them with convenient and familiar payment methods.
+Using secure, trusted platforms not only accelerate

 Use business credit cards